thuanhavan/CSA_Field_Boundary_Segmentation/README.md

 - Python 3.8+
 - Google Earth Engine Python API
+- Enable billing for your GEE Cloud Project (for parallel downloading only)
 - PyTorch (for running SAM)
 - GIS software (ArcGIS Pro recommended for cleaning)
 - Additional dependencies listed in `requirements.txt`

 ## Citation